priapambudi/Investigate_Hotel_Business/README.md

 # Investigate Hotel Business using Visualization
-Trying to find some insight from the data with visualization
+Trying to find some insight from data with visualization

 ### 1. Import and Read Data
 ### 2. Data Preperation